leonardhussenot/Rainbow_RL/README.md

 # Rainbow_RL
-Reinforcement Learning Project implementing DQN and variations, based on [Rainbow: Combining Improvements in Deep Reinforcement Learning](https://arxiv.org/abs/1710.02298)
+Reinforcement Learning Project implementing DQN and variations on a simple environment, training on basic CPU, based on [Rainbow: Combining Improvements in Deep Reinforcement Learning](https://arxiv.org/abs/1710.02298)

 ## Environment

 A mouse (white square in the examples below) moves on a grid.
-It only sees the 5x5 grid around itself and has to eat as much cheese (+0.5 reward, red squares in examples), avoiding the poisons (-1 reward, blue squares in examples).
+It only sees the 5x5 grid around itself and has to eat as much cheese (+0.5 reward, red squares in examples) as possible, avoiding the poisons (-1 reward, blue squares in examples).
 We also introduced moving cats (-100 reward, green squares in examples), that is needs to avoid.